stefan-kolb/nucleus/README.md

 We highly encourage you to **only use https connections** when your application is running in production or used outside of your local computer.
 This is due to the fact that all passwords are passed via the HTTP basic authentication, which does not encrypt your data so that any third party could log and identify your credentials.

-To enforce this policy, PaaSal will automatically redirect all connections on plain HTTP to HTTPS connections if it is running in production (detected via *RACK_ENV*).
+To enforce this policy, Nucleus will automatically redirect all connections on plain HTTP to HTTPS connections if it is running in production (detected via *RACK_ENV*).

 #### API endpoints

-The API of PaaSal is documented via [swagger](http://swagger.io).
+The API of Nucleus is documented via [swagger](http://swagger.io).
 After you started a server instance, you can access an interactive [swagger-ui](https://github.com/swagger-api/swagger-ui) at the `/docs` path.

 ## Functionality